byui-cit/wdd131/src/prove/recipe-book-1.md

 ![Recipe Book mockup small](/assets/images/recipe-book-mockup-sm.webp)
 ![Recipe Book mockup large](/assets/images/recipe-book-mockup-lg.webp)

 Create a new folder to hold this project called <kbd>recipes</kbd>.
-Then create an html file: <kbd>index.html</kbd>,a javascript file: <kbd>recipes.js</kbd> and a css file: <kbd>recipes.css</kbd>.
+Then create an html file: <kbd>index.html</kbd>, two javascript files: <kbd>recipes.mjs</kbd> and <kbd>main.js</kbd>, and a css file: <kbd>recipes.css</kbd>.
 Add the HTML you need to have a valid new page as well as a <kbd>link</kbd> element for your CSS and a <kbd>script</kbd> for your Javascript.
+(Add `main.js` in the script element)

+We also need some images for the recipes.
+Download the [recipe images](/examples/recipes/images.zip) and add them to your project folder.

 One last setup item.
-We need to download this file: [recipes.js](https://wdd131.netlify.app/examples/recipes/recipes.js), and add it to the directory for this project.
+We need to copy and paste the contents of this file: [recipes.js](https://wdd131.netlify.app/examples/recipes/recipes.mjs), into the  `recipes.mjs` file you created earlier.

 Make sure to add a new link to the site <kbd>/index.html</kbd> file as well!

 ## **02** Write the HTML

 Next add the HTML to display the content.
 Create the elements that will house the major parts of the page first: `header`, `main`, and `footer`.
-The header will contain the title of the site.
-In the `images` folder that you downloaded earlier you will notice a file called `recipe-book.png` Use this in the title.
+The header will contain the logo and name of the site.
+In the `images` folder that you downloaded earlier you will notice a file called `recipe-book.png`.
+Use this in the title.

 We are using some icons from a site called Flaticon.
 We are free to use them, but the license require some attribution in return.
-This site asks that we add this link `<a href="https://www.flaticon.com/free-icons/recipe" title="recipe icons">Recipe icons created by Freepik - Flaticon</a>` Somewhere on the page.
+This site asks that we add this link `<a href="https://www.flaticon.com/free-icons/recipe" title="recipe icons">Recipe icons created by Freepik - Flaticon</a>` somewhere on the page.
 Let's put it in the footer.

 Along with the attribution for the recipe book icon, we also need some social media icons.
 These icons also require attribution.
 These icons are provided from Iconfinder through an account called AlfredoCreates.
 The license here is bit more flexible in how we attribute.
 This time we will do it in a comment.
 See below for an example: